 Many Autonomous Communities have also created their own recommendations to further complement the anti-Covid protocol approved by the Minsitry of health.
 Eg: Andalucia Segura

-Seville, Barcelona and the country of Portugal have recently obtained the #SafeTravels seal of approval from the World Travel & Toursim Council (WTTC).
+Seville, Barcelona and the country of Portugal have obtained the #SafeTravels seal of approval from the World Travel & Toursim Council (WTTC).

 1) Fill out a responsible declaration including recent health information and details about their holiday to Spain